russelllab/kinaseResistance/README.md

 Activark is a predictor of activating, deactivating and resistance mutations in kinases

-Activark the following DB schema:
+Activark uses the following DB schema:
 ![Database](DB/schema/diagrams/summary/relationships.implied.compact.png)